 Confidentiality and Integrity

-Confidentiality implies that data and resources must be protected against unauthorized introspection/exfiltration.
-Integrity implies that the data must be protected from unauthorized modifications or deletions.
+Confidentiality implies that data and resources must be protected against unauthorised introspection/exfiltration.
+Integrity implies that the data must be protected from unauthorised modifications or deletions.

 Regarding confidentiality and integrity in Cloud Infrastructure, 2 main concerns are raised: